We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Different treatment options can be helpful for people with premature ejaculation, such as:

-- Self-help: The United Kingdom’s National Health Service (NHS) recommends some self-help techniques, such as using a thick condom which may help reduce sensation, or masturbating 1–2 hours before having sex.
+- Self-help: The United Kingdom’s National Health Service (NHS) recommends some techniques, such as using a thick condom which may help reduce sensation, or masturbating 1–2 hours before having sex.
 Couples may also consider attending therapy together to discuss their sexual health concerns.

 - Creams, gels, or sprays: These are products that a person can apply to their penis before engaging in sexual intercourse.
 These can delay the ejaculatory response by